DawnEver/typst-academic-cv/main_en.typ

 )[\
 - Propose a novel design method of flux-barrier end shape based on B-spline curves.
 - Achieve an effective electro-mechanical co-optimization workflow with sensitivity\ analysis, surrogate model, intelligent algorithms and multi-level optimization.
-// - Provide optimized motor designs of decrease in torque ripple and max stress\ without significant effect on other machine performances.
+- Provide optimized motor designs of decrease in torque ripple and max stress\ without significant effect on other machine performances.
 ]

+#event(
+  date:"2023 May. - 2024 May.",
+  title:"New Energy Forecast and Consumption Platform", event:"Developer",
+)[Approved ¥20000 funding\
+- Propose time series forecast algorithms based om attention mechanism,\ TCN-BiLSTM network and decomposition-based error Correction
+- Develop a web platform of new energy forecast and new energy consumption warning.
+]

+#pagebreak()

 #event(
   date:"2023 Jul. - 2023 Aug.
 2024 Jun. - 2024 Aug.",